Skip to main content

 "How she holds the house together at this young age, takes care of everything, has a zeal for knowledge."
 Prabhavati smiled at him.
 Aniruddha nodded, smiling back.

 "I heard everything from Jamai Babu.
-What happened in the past, and about Saudamini.
+About what happened in the past, and about Saudamini.
 And Bondita."
 Aniruddha was not sure where she was going with it.
 "You made the right choice.
 Didi would have loved her."

 "Mashi… It's not like…" He shook his head and looked away.
 "It's complicated."